namtk/ManiNetCluster/README.md

 ```

 # Main Function: ManiNetCluster
-In our package, we provide a bunch of functions that users can use for separately constructing networks, detecting modules, projecting data into a manifold.
-But, for convenient, we provide the wrapper function, called ManiNetCluster, which take two matrix describing the gene expression time series (where rows are genes and columns are timepoints) as inputs and output the projected data in a common manifold and the modules into which the genes are clustered.
+In our package, we provide multiple functions that users can use for separately constructing networks, detecting modules, projecting data into a manifold.
+But, for convenience, we provide the wrapper function, called ManiNetCluster, which takes two matrices describing the gene expression time series (where rows are genes and columns are timepoints) as inputs and output the projected data in a common manifold and the modules into which the genes are clustered.
 Users must also provide the corresponding matrix encapsulating the correspondence between two datasets (such as ortholog information).
 To specify such a corresponding matrix, users must use the class Correspondence provided in our package.
 The usage is easy as follow: (Here, we use an identity matrix for correspondence since the datasets include the same set of genes in different timepoints)

 ```r
 n <- nrow(X)
 corr <- Correspondence(matrix=diag(n))
 ```

-Other parameters could be tunes are the names of datasets, the dimension of manifold to output, the method, the number of nearest neighbours for approximated graph construction, and the number modules users want to output.
+Other parameters could be tunes are the names of datasets, the dimension of manifold to output, the method, the number of nearest neighbors for approximated graph construction, and the number of modules users want to output.
 The example use of the function is as follow:

 ```r
 df <- ManiNetCluster(X,Y,nameX='day',nameY='night',corr=corr,d=3L,method='linear manifold',k_NN=6L,k_medoids=60L)